grigol-brd/ddp-scripts/README.md

 ## Setup

+Open [env.sh](./env.sh) file and update `DIR` variables paths relative to your machine.

-To setup tokens and log into vault run below command from `scripts-ddp` folder.
+To setup tokens and log in into vault run below command from `scripts-ddp` folder.
-**Ask teammates for the tokens**
+**Ask your teammates for the tokens**.

 ```
 ./setup.sh [OPTIONS]